Yutsuten/notes/notes/tool/git/merge.md

 ## Examples

-### Conflict resolution
+### Manual conflict resolution

-Make sure all conflicts were resolved by running:
+Check if all conflicts were resolved by running:

 ```shell
 git grep -HE '<{7} HEAD'